reimg/ml_proj_temp/README.md

 # trade-corner

-Cron script to perform trades in Poké
+Cron script to perform trades in Pokémo